DE-RSE/logo-association/README.md

 This repository holds the logo for
 [de-RSE e.V. - Gesellschaft für Forschungssoftware](https://de-rse.org).

-It is provided in two SVG files:
+It is provided in four SVG files:

 - [de-RSE-logo-colour.svg](de-RSE-logo-colour.svg), containing the colour version of the logo
 - [de-RSE-logo-grayscale.svg](de-RSE-logo-grayscale.svg), containing the grayscale version of the logo
+- [de-RSE-logo-only-colour.svg](de-RSE-logo-only-colour.svg), containing the colour version of the logo without text
+- [de-RSE-logo-only-grayscale.svg](de-RSE-logo-only-grayscale.svg), containing the grayscale version of the logo without text

 The logo is in the public domain, licensed under a [Creative Commons CC0 1.0 Universal (CC0 1.0) Public Domain Dedication License](https://creativecommons.org/publicdomain/zero/1.0/), see [LICENSE.md](LICENSE.md).